canelmas/add2013/README.md

-add2013
+Android Developer Days 2013 - Working With Fragments
 =======

-Android Developer Days 2013 - Slides &amp; Demos
+Slides &amp; Demos

+for more, canelm@gmail.com